 “We have a real choice to make,” Cantor, R-Va., said Friday in an appearance before the Atlanta Press Club.
 “What kind of country do we want to be?”

-During his roughly hour-long appearance, Cantor cited two real-life, yet varied reactions to government action — European youth who have been protesting their governments’ decisions to cut to retirement plans.
-Meanwhile, in the United States, citizens have marched in opposition to ballooning federal government spending.
+During his roughly hour-long appearance, Cantor cited two real-life, yet varied reactions to government action — European youth who have been protesting their governments’ decisions to cut to retirement plans and Americans who march in opposition to ballooning federal government spending.

 Entitlements, he said, are “the real driver of the (federal) deficit.”
 Medicare, for example, is on the path of collapse — “you can’t leave it the way it is, if you want it to survive.
 You’re going to have to change the program for those who need it,” he said.

 Cantor, who took questions from the audience, said Republicans aren’t opposed to criticism.
 But, he added, “if you’re going to criticize us, criticize us with an alternative.”